aodhanlutetiae/senedd_words/README.md

 <img src="brexit_search.png" width="600">

 The word Brexit was used 2,990 times in the Senedd in 2019, which was just under 0.1% of the roughly three million words heard there in 2019.
-This percentage figure is what's used to compare a word between one year and the next.
+This percentage figure is what's used to compare a word's frequency one year to its frequency in another year.

-If you want to find the particular Senedd discussions where a word appears, you can search [here](https://www.theyworkforyou.com/senedd/).
+If you want to find particular Senedd discussions where a word appears, you can search this site under [Search Debates](https://www.theyworkforyou.com/senedd/).

 The app runs on Streamlit.
 It uses the [files](https://www.theyworkforyou.com/pwdata/scrapedxml/senedd/en/) assembled by [They Work For You](https://www.theyworkforyou.com/) from the Senedd's [open data](https://senedd.wales/help/open-data/).
 It was made by [@aodhanlutetiae](https://x.com/aodhanlutetiae) and takes the [Westminster version](https://parli-n-grams.puntofisso.net/) built by [@puntofisso](https://puntofisso.net/) as inspiration.